PERMA

 PERMA Course

-Develop the strategies that will help you increase agency, achieve your goal and sustain wellbeing.
-Within the PERMA model of wellbeing are five building blocks; the stronger each block is, the greater the level of wellbeing you experience.
-Equipped with practical wellbeing strategies, you’ll feel confident to pursue your outdoor goals.
+Within the PERMA model of wellbeing are five building blocks; the stronger each block is, the higher your level of wellbeing.
+Equipped with practical wellbeing strategies, you’ll have the tools you need to achieve your goal and experience a growing sense of hope.

 -